omshinde/MapMint4ME/examples/README.md

 <img src="https://github.com/omshinde/MapMint4ME/blob/gsoc-2017-camera/examples/images/add_sos.png" width="280" height="400">
 </p>

-As we can see, the readings obtained from the SOS module is stored in the Tables.
+As we can see, the readings obtained from the SOS module are stored in the Table.

 #### Now, we will see data entered as text